GamerA1-99/HackDVB-GUI/README.md

 Automatic gap-filling to ensure a valid and displayable EPG on receivers.

 * **Subtitle Flexibility:**
-Burn-in: Permanently render external .srt or .ass subtitles onto the video.
+Burn-in: Permanently render external .srt .vtt or .ass subtitles onto the video.

-* **DVB Subtitles:** Pass through embedded subtitle tracks from the source file for viewer-toggleable subtitles.
+* **DVB and Teletext subtitles:** Pass through embedded subtitle tracks from the source file for viewer-toggleable subtitles.

 * **Audio Control:** Select multiple audio tracks from your source files for multi-language broadcasts and apply EBU R128 loudness normalization for consistent volume.
+Viewer-toggleable audio is available when more then one audio track is being broadcasted.

 * **Standalone Media Tools:** A dedicated "Tools" tab for batch processing files: